ilozanof/notes/DependencyInjection.md

 System.out.println(objA.methodA().using(repoA).using(repoB).using(repoC);

 ```
-Even though the option2 looks more complex, it actually makes an important difference: The method needs NO parameter to do it's job, and all the dependencies (which are the _How_, not the _what_) are defined at the end.
+Even though the option2 looks more complex, it actually makes an important difference: The method needs NO parameter to do it's job, and all the dependencies (which are the _HOW_, not the _WHAT_) are defined at the end.

-On the other hand, the first option cam misslead you into thinking that the Repositories are the _What_, when they are not.
+On the other hand, the first option cam misslead you into thinking that the Repositories are the _WHAT_, when they are not.

+> NOTE:
+> For me, the WHAT is part of the Contract and is what you need to know in oder to get the info.
+The HOW, on the other hand, is more part of the implementation, and refers to the way things are done (by using a DB repository, or a Filesystem Repository, for example.
+Both return the same data, but in different ways)

 However, all of this is more of a semantics thing, and it depends to a great extend on the hability of the developers to do it the right way.